pingcap/tidb/docs/design/2020-01-24-collations.md

 ### Row Format

-The encoding layout of TiDB has been described in our [previous article](https://docs.pingcap.com/tidb/stable/tidb-computing).
+The encoding layout of TiDB has been described in our [previous article](https://pingcap.com/blog/2017-07-11-tidbinternal2/#map).
 The row format should be changed to make it memory comparable, this is important to the index lookup.
 Basic principle is that all keys encoded for strings should use the `sortKeys` result from `Key()`/`KeyFromString()` function.
 However, most of the `sortKeys` calculations are not reversible.

   * For table data, encodings stay unchanged.
 All strings are compared after decoding with the `Compare()` function.
-  * For table indices, we replace current `ColumnValue` with `sortKey` and encode the `ColumnValue` to the value:
+  * For table indices, we replace current `ColumnValue` with `sortKey` and encode the `ColumnValue` to the value,:
     - For unique indices:
 	```
       Key: tablePrefix{tableID}_indexPrefixSep{indexID}_sortKey